Mercy Cancer Center

 - Increased Access to Clinical Trials.
 A more robust clinical research program will allow cancer patients and physicians access to more clinical trials, which often provide advanced and therapeutic treatment options and improve recognition of high quality care standards.

 - Increased Supportive Care Services.
 The Center will be committed to providing additional supportive care for cancer patients, including patient navigators, generics counseling and testing, survivorship program, nutritional counselors, social workers and clinical research personnel.
 These programs are incredibly important to overall health and management of cancer patients throughout their course of treatment, survivorship stage and end of life care.

 “At Mercy, our 160 year mission guides us, leading us on a journey of transforming how we provide healthcare in this community, caring for mind, body and spirit,” said Dr. Andrabi.
 “The new facility supports Mercy’s strategy to expand our ambulatory footprint in the market and align with physician partners to build a system of care that makes healthcare easier and provides enhanced access for patients and families.
 The Toledo Clinic is a key partner in transforming care and we look forward to this new endeavor with them.”

-The $14.5 million Mercy Perrysburg Cancer Center, will consists of nearly 40,000 square foot and will open in early 2016.
+The $14.5 million Mercy Perrysburg Cancer Center, will consists of nearly 40,000 square foot and will open in late 2016.
 The center will be developed on the site of the Mercy Medical Center campus that house the freestanding emergency center, imaging and laboratory services, at the intersection of Dixie Highway (Route 25) and Eckel Junction Rd. in Perrysburg.